Miguel Rojas Preview, Player Props: Dodgers vs. Red Sox

-The Los Angeles Dodgers, including Miguel Rojas and his .433 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter James Paxton and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+Miguel Rojas -- with a slugging percentage of .452 in his past 10 games, including two extra-base hits -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with Tanner Houck on the mound, on August 27 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.

 Miguel Rojas Game Info & Props vs. the Red Sox